As the mother of a young son, I know that I have many enjoyable moments and complex conversations ahead of me. As

 On Body Parts

 to empower children against abuse.
 Our conversations about bodies will include discussion on how our bodies work, and to explain to him what is proper and improper touching (especially at a young age).
 Having these kind of conversations may help him to not feel the kind of shame I know I felt about my own body when I was growing up.
+On Sex And Sexuality

 raise a son that is sex-positive, that doesn’t slut-shame (and doesn’t allow others to slut-shame him), and who knows how to stay safe.
 I want to be the one (or one of the ones) to explain sex to him as well as reproduction (and to explain that most sex isn’t for reproduction, but rather for pleasure and/or to feel connected).
 I want to give him all the tools he’ll need to know how to have safe sex to avoid STDs or unwanted pregnancy and I know these conversations will aid him in all of the above.
 I will also sit down with him, at least a few times I'm sure, to discuss sexuality: how we are all different and feel different forms of attraction and how none of them are wrong so long as they hurt no one, and that he can always open up to me should he realize he is gay or bisexual or pansexual or any other kind of sexual he could possibly imagine.
 On Feminism And Equality

 all people are equal, regardless of gender, sex, race, age, sexual orientation, socioeconomic status, or anything else that is used to divide people up.
 I plan to discuss equality with him and to explain that although we should be treated as equals, we very often are not, and that we really haven't been throughout history.
 I also want to discuss with him that this is exactly what feminism is and that if he truly believes in equality, he shouldn’t be afraid to call himself a feminist.
 I’ll give him books to read (or, in this day and age, maybe some links and YouTube videos might be a good start) so that he understands that while many of us are often marginalized and that's considered the "norm", we must always strive for equal treatment.
+On Social Justice

 Although I would never demand it of him, I hope to have conversations with my son about the importance of social justice movements and activism (in the past and the present and, inevitably, the future).
 I want to talk to him about the people whose sacrifices and hard work allowed minorities to gain the right to vote, to work, to get married, etc. I’d also like to discuss with him the ways in which he can contribute to the betterment of society.